-The French name Guerenne has a history dating as far back as the Middle Ages.
+The French name Guerenne has a history dating as far back as the 13th century.
 This history is intrinsically entwined with that region known as Normandy, for it was derived from when the Guerenne family lived in Normandy, at Gueron.

 Early Origins of the Guerenne family

 The surname Guerenne was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat at Gueron and were the seigneurie of that area, in the department of Calvados in the arrondissement of Bayou.
 In 1086 Turstin de Giron or Girounde was an under-tenant of Odo, Bishop of Bayou.
 Later, in 1133, Gueron is described as a bravassoria of the Bishop of Bayou.
 They also branched to Grée and Landelle in Brittany.
 This distinguished family were Grand Masters of the Order of St.Jean of Jerusalem in 1231.

 Important Dates for the Guerenne family

 This web page shows only a small excerpt of our Guerenne research.
 Another 108 words (8 lines of text) covering the years 1606, 1698, 1774, 1805, 1810, 1833, 1839, and 1848 are included under the topic Early Guerenne History in all our PDF Extended History products and printed products wherever possible.

 Guerenne Spelling Variations

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Guerrin, Guerren, Guerin, Guerinne, Guerrein, Guereon, Gueron, Gerin, Garin, Le Guerin, Guerenne, Le Guerinne, De Guerin, De Guerrin, Du Guerin and many more.

 Early Notables of the Guerenne family (pre 1700)